taiki-e/cargo-hack/README.md

             Alias for --exclude-features.

         --exclude-features <FEATURES>...
-            Space-separated list of features to exclude.
+            Space or comma separated list of features to exclude.

             To exclude run of default feature, using value `--exclude-features default`.